ably/ably-boomer/README.md

 # ably-boomer

-Ably load generator for Locust.
+Ably load generator for Locust, based on the [boomer](https://github.com/myzhan/boomer) library.

-Ably-boomer will listen and report to a Locust master.
+Ably-boomer creates Ably realtime connections and subscribes to channels, in order to generate load, and measure delivery and latency statistics, reporting back to a Locust master.

 ## Build

+Ably-boomer is a go executable which may be packaged as a Docker container.

-To build the Docker container:
+To build the container:

 ```bash
 $ make image
 ```

 ## Usage

+Ably-boomer by default runs against Locust 1.1, but supports compatibility with Locust 0.9.0 via a command-line option.

 To run the Docker container against a Locust 0.9.0 master: